Asian shares rise after vaccine maker boosts Europe supplies

 The data suggest China’s rebound “is leveling off,” said Julian Evans-Pritchard of Capital Economics in a report.

 Investors have bid up stocks in expectation the rollout of coronavirus vaccines would allow global business and travel to return to normal.
-But that optimism has been dented by new infection spikes and disruptions in vaccine deliveries.
+That optimism has been dented by new infection spikes and disruptions in vaccine deliveries.

 On Sunday, the EU announced AstraZeneca has agreed to supply 9 million additional doses of its coronavirus vaccine to Europe.

-The new target of 40 million doses by the end of March is still only half what the British-Swedish company had originally aimed for before it announced a shortfall due to production problems.
+The new target of 40 million doses by the end of March is half what the British-Swedish company originally aimed for before it announced a shortfall due to production problems.
 The EU is behind the United States in vaccinating its 450 million people.

 The S&P 500 dropped 1.9% to 3,714.24, giving the benchmark index its biggest weekly loss since October.
 The S&P 500 is still up 13.6% since the end of October.